 Fruits are good for pups, with many positive health benefits.
 From better bladder health to slimming down your dog, fruits can improve your dog's overall well-being.

-How about making small changes, such as switching commercial treats to fruit?
-This will strengthen the dog’s immune system and give them a glossier coat.
+How about making small changes, such as switching some commercial treats to fruit?
+It will strengthen the dog's immune system and give them a glossier coat.

 Just be careful to avoid those fruits dangerous to dogs such as avocado and grapes.
 Remember to feed fruit in moderation, especially at first, to allow your dog's tummy to adapt to all that sweet goodness.